tominsam/jekyll-metaweblog/README.markdown

 * fix all the bugs.
 AHAHAHAHAHAHAHAH

 * Test - can I work around the slug/date changing the ID by responding to getPage( old_id ) and returning a page with the new ID?
 Most clients seem to call getPage after making changes.

+* Draft post/page support.
+Write things into a _drafts folder or something.